 PSA seeks nominees for election to its Executive Committee

-The Executive Committee meets around four times a year, at our London HQ.
-In addition, the Secretary will also join the six-person Senior Leadership Team, which meets in between and in addition to Executive Committee meetings.
-As such, the roles involve a time commitment that fluctuates throughout the year but is not insignificant, and which necessitate excellent communication skills in between and during formal meetings.
+The Executive Committee meets around four times a year, at our London HQ in Camden.
+As such, the roles involve a time commitment in between meetings that fluctuates throughout the year but is not insignificant.

-As well as providing strategic leadership to the Association, those elected will become legal trustees of the Association as a charity, and therefore must act in accordance with Charity Commission guidelines.
-Please see here for information: .
-Please also remember that you must not act as a trustee if you are disqualified under the Charities Act, including if you:
+Those elected will become legal trustees of the Association as a charity and, therefore, must act in accordance with Charity Commission guidelines.
+Please see here for more information.

 The timeline for the election is as follows:

-- Call for nominations opens: Wednesday 13 February at 9am GMT.
+- Call for nominations opens: Friday 7 February

-- Call for nominations closes: Thursday 18 April at midnight GMT.
+- Call for nominations closes: Wednesday 15 April

-- New trustees’ first Executive Committee: Mid-to-late June.
+- New trustees’ first Executive Committee: Thursday 18 June to Friday 19 June.

 To run, please email email@example.com with the following information: